Asif Kapadia: Career

 In 2018, a documentary film titled Maradona, based on Argentine football legend Diego Maradona, was released.
-Following on from Senna and Amy, Kapadia states: "Maradona is the third part of a trilogy about child geniuses and fame."
-He added: "I was fascinated by his journey, wherever he went there were moments of incredible brilliance and drama.
-He was a leader, taking his teams to the very top, but also many lows in his career.
-He was always the little guy fighting against the system... and he was willing to do anything, to use all of his cunning and intelligence to win."
+Following on from Senna and Amy, Kapadia said: "Maradona is the third part of a trilogy about child geniuses and fame."

 In 2019, Kapadia was awarded as Honorary Associate of London Film School.

 In May 2021, he released the musical docuseries 1971: The Year That Music Changed Everything, based on the book 1971 – Never a Dull Moment: Rock's Golden Year, by the British music journalist David Hepworth.

-In 2024, Kapadia’s 2073 was released.
+In 2024, Kapadia's 2073 was released.
 The film is a science fiction docudrama set in a dystopian future, exploring the subjects of climate change, corporate fascism, and the global erosion of democracy through the rise of fascism, fictionally depicting a future where these forces are allowed to continue unchecked.
 Through the creation of the film, Kapadia drew parallels to the Trump administration, stating the following: "Trump has been explicit about getting revenge on people.
 And now you have some of the richest and most powerful people in the world who became so through the collection of data.
-They’re now in power with someone who said, ‘I’m going to be a dictator’.
-It’s like Covid.
+They're now in power with someone who said, ‘I'm going to be a dictator’.
+It's like Covid.
 When it happened in certain parts of the world, people kept thinking, we’re immune to it.
 It’s never going to happen.
-And it came and it rolled its way around the whole globe."
-Film was nominated for Cinema for Peace Dove for The Political Film of The Year.
+And it came and it rolled its way around the whole globe".

-Kapadia is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.
+In April 2026, it was announced that ITV had commissioned Kapadia to direct the final instalment in the documentary series Up, following the death of creator and director Michael Apted in 2021.
+The film is due to air later in 2026.